khkhiu/khkhiu.github.io/_posts/2021-03-30-engcad-cadd-shirt.md

   - Engineering Academy
   - Singapore Polytechnic
   - CADD
-  - Fushion 360
+  - Fusion 360
   - T -Shirt

 ---

+**Engineering Academy(EA)** Engineering Academy is a programme taken along with our diplomas that aims to further educate us on aspects of engineering through practical experiences.
+<cite><a href="https://www.sp.edu.sg/engineering-cluster/engineering-academy">SP - Engineering Academy/</a></cite>
+{: .notice--info}

+Plan
-Engineering Academy, Fusion 360, 3d design
+- Revision of Fusion 360 and 3d design
-Also t-shirt printing
+- Tshirt printing